JoshData/fast_diff_match_patch/README.md

 If `as_patch` (default `False`) is `True`, the diff is returned in patch format as a string.

+On Windows, an exception will be thrown if either of the two text strings has characters outside of the Basic Multilingual Plane because the native platform character type is a two-byte character.
+The `fast_diff_match_patch.CHAR_WIDTH` field, which will either be 2 or 4, can be used to determine whether these characters are supported ahead of time.

 The Global Interpreter Lock (GIL) is released while performing the diff so that this library can be used in a multi-threaded application.